Tyler-Jacobson/api_sandbox_challenge/README.md

 ## Technical

-A lot of the work for this project was spent on building and refining a procedural generator that was capable of returning consistent yet highly varied results, all while generating unique data across a long list of identical objects (mainly the transactions list).
+A lot of the work for this project was spent on building and refining a procedural generator that was capable of returning consistent yet varied results, all while generating unique data across a long list of identical objects (mainly the transactions list).

 Said generator recieves a function as an argument, which is then used to process the generated values into final states before being added to the json object for output

-All of the code for these data generators and parsers can be found in lib/api_sandbox_challenge/data_generators/, and the central generator function can be found at lib/api_sandbox_challenge/data_generators/global_generators generate_values/8
+All of the code for these data generators and parsers can be found in lib/api_sandbox_challenge/data_generators/, and the central generator function, which powers everything else can be found at lib/api_sandbox_challenge/data_generators/global_generators generate_values/8

-In addition to the above, changes were naturally made to the data flow through router -> controllers -> views / context(named 'Management')
+In addition to the above, changes were naturally made to the data flow through router -> controllers -> views / context(context is named 'Management')

 ## Notes

 I started learning Elixir just over a week ago.
 I think what you guys are doing is super cool, and I really want to work with you.
 Try go easy on me :)